sleepingdragoninn/surveyor/README.md

 ### Mod Developers

-Feel free to reach out if you'd like to develop something with surveyor!
-Or don't, we don't mind!
+Feel free to reach out if you'd like to develop something with surveyor - or just go for it!
 We appreciate:
 - PRs making shots at [surveyor enhancements and bugs](https://github.com/sisby-folk/surveyor/issues?q=is%3Aissue%20state%3Aopen%20(label%3Abug%20OR%20label%3Aenhancement)).
 - PRs containing ports to an older established versions (1.4.7, 1.17.10, 1.12.2, 1.16.5, 1.18.2) - [or latest, per policy](https://github.com/sisby-folk/surveyor/issues/91)
 - PRs containing API features that you'd benefit from - ideally post an issue first, and we can workshop it!
 - Compat addons, world maps, minimaps, and waypoint frontends utilizing surveyor!<br/>
   Serverside, web map, minecraftless... we just want to cultivate fun new things in the map mod space.

 Check out the [frontend dev guide](https://github.com/sisby-folk/surveyor/blob/1.20/FRONTENDS.md) for a breakdown of the complicated parts of the internals. <br/>

+#### Licensing + Credit

+Please match your addon licenses to LGPLv3 if possible - it helps improve the surveyor ecosystem!<br/>
+(LGPLv3 is a copyleft license, so this is required for anything directly adapted from Surveyor)

-If you've made something, hit us up and we'll link it here!
-We'll also answer questions for any in-progress project.<br/>
+If you've made something, hit us up and we might link it here!
+We'll also answer questions for in-progress projects.<br/>
 Devs can reach out via the forum on [modfest](https://discord.gg/gn543Ee) (#projects->Surveyor), on [mastodon](https://tech.lgbt/@sleepingdragoninn), or hell, via [email](mailto:sleepingdragoninn@gmail.com).

 ## Afterword